Jewelry Blog

 When it comes to metal, Old European cut diamonds are often paired with platinum or white gold.
 However, they can look just as beautiful in yellow or rose gold.

-Shop Old European Cut Engagement Rings
+Shop Old European Cut Diamonds

 Estate Diamond Jewelry has been collecting vintage jewelry for over 30 years and is proud to share its rare collection of old European rings collections online.
 Click here to view our entire collection of Old European cut diamonds.
 If you have any questions, please feel free to ask us.

-Talk to an Antique Diamond Expert
+Talk to a Diamond Expert

 Shopping for a diamond engagement ring from Estate Diamond Jewelry